ShadowXeldron/ShadowXeldrons-S3AIR-Mods/Per-Character Themes/README.md

 -
 Unique themes are cool

+### This is a WIP rewrite that is far from even usable.
+Please check the releases page for an actually functioning version!

 This is a simple mod that allows you to have different themes for each character.
 It is inspired by a similar idea from [Megamix Mania](https://gamebanana.com/mods/47886).

 You choose between the new audio definitions or the vanilla Sonic 3 AIR settings.
 The following can be customized: